Cannabis strain: Taxonomic paradigm

 The two species of the Cannabis genus that are most commonly grown are Cannabis indica and Cannabis sativa.
 A third species, Cannabis ruderalis, is very short and produces only trace amounts of tetrahydrocannabinol (THC), and thus is not commonly grown for industrial, recreational or medicinal use.
 However, because Cannabis ruderalis flowers independently of the photoperiod and according to age, it has been used to breed autoflowering strains.

 Pure sativas are relatively tall (reaching as high as 4.5 meters), with long internodes and branches, and large, narrow-bladed leaves.
 Pure indica varieties are shorter and bushier, with wider leaflets.
 They are often favored by indoor growers for their size.
 Sativas bloom later than indicas, often taking a month or two longer to mature.
 The subjective effects of sativas and indicas are said to differ, but the ratio of tetrahydrocannabinol (THC) to cannabidiol (CBD) in most named drug varieties of both types is similar (averaging about 200:1).
 Unlike most commercially developed strains, indica landraces exhibit plants with varying THC/CBD ratios.

 The informal designation sativa and indica may have various, controversial meanings.
 Morphologically, the name sativa designates tall plants with narrow leaves, while indica refers to short plants with wide leaves.
-Among the marijuana community however, sativa rather refers to equatorial varieties producing stimulating psychoactive effects, whereas indica-type plants from Central Asia are used for relaxing and sedative drugs (THC:CBD > 1).
+Among the marijuana community however, sativa rather refers to equatorial varieties producing stimulating psychoactive effects, whereas indica-type plants from Central Asia are used for relaxing and sedative drugs.